Mandatory Cattle Identification Program Q & A - UPDATED 5/7/2015

 - The tag should be placed in the animal's ear according to the directions supplied with the tag.
 Whenever possible, the tag should be placed in the animal's right ear.

 - Yes, because RFID tags require a different applicator than bangle tags.
 If the applicator has the wrong pin, it will destroy the tamperproof tag when applied.

-- The RFID number is recorded in the database, then the tag is removed and destroyed.
+- The RFID number is read by equipment at the slaughter plant, recorded in the database, and then the tag is removed and destroyed.

 - Cattle that leave a Michigan premises to move to custom slaughter must have official RFID tags.
 Additionally, official RFID tags from cattle slaughtered on the farm in the following counties must be sent to the MDARD Atlanta office or saved for pick-up: Alcona, Alpena, Antrim, Charlevoix, Cheboygan, Emmet, Montmorency, Oscoda, Otsego, and Presque Isle.
 Cattle slaughtered on a farm outside of these counties do not require official RFID.